-Social media data and its applications have gained the attention of commercial, academic and research communities.
-Many interesting research applications [1-6] that deal with daily activities, events, and knowledge in human society have been yielded.
-The data collected by these metrics of social media is vast, far exceeding constraints found in the low-level storage, databases, and runtimes traditionally used to store and access historical data.
-In practice, social media service providers such as Twitter, Facebook and Instagram have accommodated users with their customized solutions.
-However, for those research scientists and application developers who subscribe to public social streams and build their research systems and prototypes, it is challenging to select appropriate software building blocks that can scalably store, serve, and customize data schema for such immense data.
+Social media data and its applications have gained the attention from commercial, academic and research communities.
+Many interesting research applications [1-6] that deal with daily activities, events, and knowledge in human society have been developed.
+The data collected by these metrics of social media is vast, far exceeding constraints found in the storage substate, databases, and runtimes traditionally used to store and access historical data.
+In practice, social media service providers such as Twitter, Facebook and Instagram have accommodated their users with in-house solutions.
+However, for those research scientists and application developers who subscribe to public social streams to build their research systems and prototypes, it is challenging to select appropriate software building blocks that can scalably store, serve, and customize data schema for such immense data.